Public Health Associate Program

 PHAP associates are assigned to various public health host sites across the United States and U.S. territories, including more than 20 Tribal health departments and organizations.

 Associates are considered term-limited CDC employees for the duration of the program.
 During the first year, associates earn a salary and benefits equivalent to a GS-5, Step 1 federal employee (including geographic cost of living adjustments).
-In the second year, associates are eligible to earn a salary equivalent to a GS-7, Step 1 federal employee.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.